timvandermeij/radio-tomography/README.md

     $ sudo python plotter.py 26

-will open a plot window with two line plots: one for the RSSI values and one for the correlation values.
-The last parameter, 26 in this case, is the channel for which the RSSI and correlation values are plotted.
+will open a plot window with two line plots: one for the RSS values and one for the correlation values.
+The last parameter, 26 in this case, is the channel for which the RSS and correlation values are plotted.

 Measurement framework
 ---------------------